|Semester 1 Credit Value:||20|

 The module leader will give an introductory lecture, after which s/he and the other lecturers will each give one or more lectures on major themes and turning points in British history.
 These will vary from year to year in accordance with the availability and interests of lecturers, but the aim will always be to provide a broad chronological spread and to cover a wide range of topics.

-Students will also attend ten in-depth seminars which have been designed to accompany the lectures.
+Students will also attend eleven in-depth seminars which have been designed to accompany the lectures.

 The module will give students an enhanced understanding of the chronological, geographical and causal relationships in British history.